HariAvvaru/Javaprograms/README.md

 Write a program to check if a given number is prime or not.
 ## Program13
 Write a program to print prime numbers between 10 and 99.
+## Program14
+Write a program to print the sum of all the digits of a given number.

+**Test Cases:**
+- Input: 1234  --> Output: 10